Here is a list of other posts in this series:

-In this guide, we show how to quickly provision and deploy FileMaker Server with a standard image.
+In this guide, we show how to provision and deploy FileMaker Server with a standard image quickly.
 Once configured you could also save this image of a pre-configured server to reuse again and again to make deployment even faster.

 There are also a lot of other considerations if you are looking to host a production server.
 Here are just a few:

 - Provision the correct configuration appropriate to the project.

 - Where to host our server.
 There are many zones available all around the globe.